denistsoi/talks/2016-11-devops-easy-as-pi/easy-as-pi.md

 first of all, you need to figure out what you want to leverage:
 - config files/existing hosting support and/or
-- availability to increase technical debt?
+- resource availability at the expense to technical debt?

 ### Setting up;